alyssadata/ai_source_architecture/02_source_is_not_company.md

 Company provenance may describe publication.

-But company provenance is not automatically source architecture.
+But company provenance is not source architecture.

 ## AX: Company Is Not Source